 Tennis: Tearful Murray wins at Antwerp for first ATP title since March 2017

-ANTWERP, Belgium: Andy Murray won his first ATP title since March 2017 on Sunday (Oct 20) with a battling 3-6, 6-4, 6-4 victory over fellow three-time Grand Slam champion Stan Wawrinka in the Antwerp final.
+ANTWERP, Belgium: Andy Murray said he was "very proud" after earning his first ATP title since March 2017 on Sunday (Oct 20) with a 3-6, 6-4, 6-4 victory over fellow three-time Grand Slam champion Stan Wawrinka in the Antwerp final.

-Former world number one Murray, rebuilding his game after career-saving hip surgery earlier this year, fought back from a set and 3-1 down against Wawrinka to claim his 46th career title.
+Former world number one Murray, who contemplated retirement earlier this year before undergoing career-saving hip surgery, fought back from a set and 3-1 down to claim his 46th career title.

 "It means a lot.
 The last few years have been extremely difficult," Murray, who broke down in tears at the end, told Amazon Prime.